e-sr/moonboard/README.md

 This fork has been done while building my home climbing wall.

 ***WIP: Project ongoing.
-Next step: Mount the LED system to the wall***
+Next step: Mount the LED system to the wall*** => Please use the latest tagged version, :latest will probably not work for you.

 ![Image of the Wall](doc/front.png)